Biden called gay marriage 'inevitable' and soon it'll be law

 Protesters, sometimes armed, have shown up at events where drag queens read to children.
 Five people were shot to death at a gay club in Colorado last month.
 The suspect has been charged with hate crimes.

-“The story of civil rights in America is always evolving,” said Raghavan, who now runs the White House personnel office.
-“We should never assume that we’re done with something because we got a good court decision or a piece of legislation.”

-Biden has taken steps to safeguard rights for transgender people, such as reinstating anti-discrimination provisions eliminated by President Donald Trump.
-Biden also ended the ban on transgender people serving in the military.
-Transportation Secretary Pete Buttigieg is the first openly gay Cabinet member, and Biden's assistant health secretary, Rachel Levine, is the first transgender person to win Senate confirmation to an executive post.
+Biden has taken steps to safeguard rights for transgender people, such as reinstating anti-discrimination provisions eliminated by Donald Trump.
+He also ended the ban on transgender people serving in the military.

 Sarah McBride, a transgender state senator from Biden's home state of Delaware, said it’s a comfort “for so many of us, who feel frightened or vulnerable or alone, to know that the leader of this country, the leader of the free world, not only sees us but embraces us."